What is the Division of Rare and Manuscript Collections?

 We are open to the public; anyone who fills out a registration card and provides photo identification can use our collections.
 For more information, please see our page on Registration and Guidelines for Use.

 Do I need to make an appointment in advance?

-Unless otherwise indicated in an item’s catalog record, appointments are not required.
-Out-of-town researchers are advised to e-mail email@example.com in advance, however, as many of our collections are housed in an off-site storage facility and will take at least two business days to arrive.
+Yes.
+We are pleased to offer appointments to all researchers.
+Appointments can be made online.
+You can also email email@example.com for assistance.
+Many of our collections are housed in an off-site storage facility and will take at least two business days to arrive.

 Can I browse through your collections?
 How do I see what you have?

 Because the Division’s collections are old, scarce, valuable, and often fragile, they do not circulate, and are stored in a secure vault with carefully controlled temperature and humidity.
 Researchers can identify the items they would like to see by searching the Cornell’s online catalog.
 Our staff will retrieve items upon request for use in the Division’s supervised reading room.